 Come to Colorado and meet the Grey Havens Group

-One of the greatest pleasures of being a Tolkienist is the chance of meeting fellow Tolkiendili from all over the world and writing about it – they can be from Mexico, the Netherlands, the USA, Lithuania, you name it.
+One of the greatest pleasures of being a Tolkienist is the chance of meeting fellow Tolkiendili from all over the world and writing about it (the old blog version) – they can be from Mexico, the Netherlands, the USA, Lithuania, you name it.
 The appreciation for the works of J.R.R.
 Tolkien is a worldwide phenomenon and is as diverse as the cultures involved.
 Do believe me: people in Germany treat the Professor differently than anyone in Brasil, the Philippines or Japan would and that is part of the fun!
 One of the most active groups in recent years has been the Grey Havens Group, situated in Longmont, Colorado, USA, and I have had the opportunity to talk to Kelly Cowling from GHG and asked her to tell me what the Grey Havens Group meant to her and her fellow enthusiasts.
 This is her answer.

 I put your question to the group and must say that we believe that we have a lot to be proud of.
 We began as a small reading group meeting once a month.
 (For our first meeting in October, 2010, I persuaded friends who were almost wholly uninterested in Tolkien to function as decoys in case only one or two other people showed up.)
 It took us almost exactly two years to get through The Lord of the Rings together, chatting, laughing, arguing and achieving important insights along the way.
 Now, we might twice a week.
 Every Thursday we discuss Tolkien.
 On the first and third Mondays of the month, we talk about the Harry Potter series and on the second and fourth Mondays, at our Inklingsiana meetings, we talk about the Inklings and all that might have interested them.